-In October 1986, Mario purchased 2,500 shares in Machinery Manufacturers Ltd for \$2,650 including brokerage.
-He sold the shares in March 2009 for \$2,300 and paid \$50 brokerage costs.
+In October 1986, Mario purchased 2.500 shares in Machinery Manufacturers Ltd for \$2,650 including brokerage.
+He sold the shares last March for \$2,300 and paid \$50 brokerage costs.
 Mario also made a capital loss of \$350 on some shares he sold in the 1999-2000 income year but had not made any capital gain since then that he could use to offset his capital losses.
 The sale is a CGT event.
 Mario purchased the Machinery Manufacturers Ltd shares before 11.45am (by legal time in the ACT) on 21 September 1999 but he made a capital loss, so neither the indexation nor the discount method applies.

-Mario calculates his capital loss for the current income year as follows:

-Capital loss \$400

-less capital proceeds \$2,300

-Reduced cost base (\$2,650 + \$50) \$2,700

-The net capital losses that Mario can carry forward to reduce capital gains he may make in later income years are:

-Net capital losses carried forward to later income years \$750

-plus net capital loss for 1999-2000 \$350

-Net capital loss for 2008-09 \$400

-As he has no other capital gains or capital losses, Mario does not write anything at A and completes item 18 on his tax return (supplementary section) as follows:

-18 Capital gains Did you have a capital gains tax event during the year?
-YES You must also received a dist print X in the YES box at G if you ribution of a capital gain from a trust.
-Total c current year capital gains H N forwa let capital losses carried vard to later income years , 750.00
+Mario calculates his capital loss for the current income year as follows: Reduced cost base (\$2,650 + \$50) \$2,700 less capital proceeds \$2,300 Capital loss \$400 The net capital losses that Mario can carry forward to reduce capital gains he may make in later income years are: Net capital loss for 2013-14 \$400 plus net capital loss for 1999-2000 \$350 Net capital losses carried forward \$750 to later income years As he has no other capital gains or capital losses, Mario does not write anything at A and completes item 18 on his tax return (supplementary section) as follows: Capital gains Did you have a capital gains tax event during the year?
+You must print X in the YES box at G if you had an amount of capital gains from a trust.
+Have you applied an exemption or rollover?
+YES Net capital gain Total current year capital gains Net capital losses carried forward to later income years Item 18 on Mario's tax return, showing Net capital losses carried forward to later income years (V) 750.

-EXAMPLE 18: Clare made capital gains from shares she bought before 11.45am (by legal time in the ACT) on 21 September 1999 and had capital losses carried forward from 2007-08.
+EXAMPLE 18: Clare made capital gains from shares she bought before 11.45am (by legal time in the ACT) on 21 September 1999 and had capital losses carried forward from a previous year.

-Clare sold a parcel of 500 shares in March 2009 for \$12,500 - that is, for \$25 each.
-She had acquired the shares in March 1995 for \$7,500 - that is, for \$15 each, including stamp duty and brokerage costs.
+Clare sold a parcel of 500 shares last March for \$12,500, that is, for \$25 each.
+She had acquired the shares in March 1995 for \$7,500, that is, for \$15 each, including stamp duty and brokerage costs.
 There were no brokerage costs on sale.
-Clare had no other capital gains or capital losses in 2008-09, although she has \$3,500 unapplied net capital losses carried forward from earlier income years.
+Clare had no other capital gains or capital losses for the current income year, although she has \$3,500 unapplied net capital losses carried forward from earlier income years.

-Because Clare owned the shares for more than 12 months and acquired the shares before September 1999 she can use the discount method or the indexation method to work out her capital gain - whichever gives her a better result.
+Because Clare owned the shares for more than 12 months and acquired the shares before September 1999 she can use the discount method or the indexation method to work out her capital gain, whichever gives her a better result.
 Clare firstly works out her net capital gain by applying both the indexation method and the discount method to the whole parcel of shares: